Introduction

 Next, click on the New registration button and complete the application registration form:

-Next, click on Register and take note of the tenant Id as that would be needed when setting up Omniscope:
+Next, click on Register and take note of the Application (client) ID and Directory (tenant) ID as these will be needed later when setting up Omniscope:

 Now that the application has been registered, click on Certificates & secrets and create a new client secret: